jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     Connect-AzAccount
     ```

-    > [!WARNING]: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.
+    > **WARNING**: You may receive the message "TenantId 'xxxxxx-xxxx-xxxx-xxxx' contains more than one active subscription.

 6. You will be directed to the browser to sign into your Azure account.
 Once you have signed in, move to the next step.
 Execute the following: